Skip to main content

 find_tools

-Discover installed development tools like compilers, build systems, and runtimes on your system.
-Use this tool to identify available tools and their versions before running build commands to prevent PATH issues.
+Discover installed development tools (compilers, build systems, runtimes) on your system and get their paths and versions.
+Use this before running build commands to avoid PATH issues.

 Instructions